-To reach the mountain by cable car, first take a bus from the train station in Luzern to the suburb of Kriens, where you catch a tiny, four-seat cable car that flies silently up to Fräkmüntegg (4,600 feet).
-From there, change to the 40-seat cable car that sails through open air up the rock cliff to the summit station (5,560 feet).
+To reach the mountain by cable car, get a bus from the train station in Luzern to the suburb of Kriens, where you catch a tiny, four-seat cable car that flies silently up to Fräkmüntegg (4,600 feet).
+From there, change to the 55-passenger cable car that sails through open air up the rock cliff to the summit station (5,560 feet).
 A 10-minute walk takes you to Esel, one of the central peaks that make up Pilatus.
-From a platform here views unfold over the Alps and the sprawling, crooked Lake Luzern.
+From a platform here, views unfold over the Alps and the sprawling, angular Lake Luzern.
 Once you reach the top, glorious views are everywhere.
-The flat main trail on the top leads in and out of the mountain, and comes replete with striking cavern windows that offer drop-dead gorgeous vistas.
-The main view takes in Luzern, which looks like a toy village from way up here.
-The refurbished mountaineer's hotel, once graced by Queen Victoria, features 27 rooms and three suites done up in alpine chic decor.
+The flat main trail on the top leads in and out of the mountain, and comes replete with striking cavern windows that offer drop-dead-gorgeous vistas.
+The main view takes in Luzern, which looks like a toy village.
+The refurbished mountaineer's hotel, once graced by Queen Victoria, features 27 rooms and three suites done up in Alpine-chic decor.
 Meanwhile, it still feels like the 19th century in the restaurant, where the food is

 spiced up by the views just outside the elegant sash windows.
 There's also a simpler hotel in a more modern building; it has 19 rooms.